jwodder/interleave/README.rst

 that haven't been started yet, and shut down the ``ThreadPoolExecutor``.
 The ``wait`` parameter is passed through to the call to ``ThreadPoolExecutor.shutdown()``.

+The ``Interleaver`` can continue to be iterated over after calling ``shutdown()`` and will yield any remaining values produced by the iterators before they stopped completely.